wp-plugins/powerpress/readme.txt

 = 6.2.1 =
 * Released on 11/??/2015
-* Removed logic added in last updated to call the do_shortcode function when themes override the audio shortcode.
+* Removed logic added in last updated to call the do_shortcode function.
+We originally added this code to solve a theme conflict, it appears to have cause problems for others so we're reverting back.
-** If your theme overrides the audio player shortcode (only allowing the audio shortcode to work in the content), then you must include the following define in your wp-config.php: `POWERPRESS_DO_SHORTCODE`
+ If your theme overrides the audio player shortcode (player will only appear correctly when calling `do_shortcode('[audio]')`), then you must include the following define in your wp-config.php: `POWERPRESS_DO_SHORTCODE`.
+* Added new `itunes_subtitle="true"` attribute for `powerpress_subscribe` shortcode, will put your itunes subtitle below your podcast title in the subscribe widget.
+(Thanks Robert for the feature suggestion!)
+* Added new `subtitle="your custom subtitle"` attribute for `powerpress_subscribe` shortcode, you can now customize a subtitle that goes below your title.
+(Again thanks Robert!)

 = 6.2 =